 When Senna won the 1990 title (the second, and so far last, driver to win with 27), the number went back to Ferrari, where it stayed (mostly in the hands of Jean Alesi, but also briefly with Prost and Nicola Larini) until the numbering system changed in 1995.
 Incidentally, if the new system hadn’t come into place, due to Michael Schumacher’s move to Ferrari it would have been at Benetton (and again with Alesi) for 1996, and stayed with that team until Fernando Alonso’s title win of 2005 – when it would thence have gone to… Ferrari.

 As it is, due to the decreased number of teams in the sport, it wasn’t seen again for nearly two decades.
-Nico Hulkenberg, however, chose it as his permanent number in 2014 – meaning that there are a pretty strong cadre of people (this writer included) who’d like to see him sign for Ferrari at some point…
+Nico Hulkenberg chose it as his permanent number in 2014 – however, it looks increasingly unlikely that he’ll ever get that move to the Scuderia…

 Not quite as iconic as the one above, even though it was on a Ferrari for exactly the same number of seasons, and it’s not like Gerhard Berger (who also had it for its one year at McLaren) was a slouch.
 But it is easy to see why it doesn’t have quite the same iconic status – Didier Pironi didn’t excite the imagination in quite the same way as his rival Villeneuve.
-Stayed off the grid post-1995, of course, until Will Stevens picked it for his first full season at Marussia in 2015.
-Interestingly, Stevens had actually used #46 for his single race at Caterham in 2014, but as a reserve driver that evidently wasn’t considered “permanent” so he was allowed to change.
-Rather than being a Berger fan, it may just be because of his birthday being 28th June.
+Stayed off the grid post-1995, of course, until Will Stevens picked it for his first full season at Marussia in 2015 – and then Brendon Hartley picked it up for 2017 and 2018.

 This pair of numbers were used for five seasons by Arrows (#29 had been unused prior to 1979, but #30 had two seasons at Copersucar), before spending several years at Larrousse in the late ’80s/early ’90s without much distinction, and finally three seasons at Sauber.
 Neither had been seen in the sport since, until #30 was picked by Jolyon Palmer at Renault in 2016.